ttamir-jct/AirForceDB25/README.md

 ## Edit: FuelStock Enhancements

 ### Reasons for the changes
-To enhance the realism of the `FuelStock` table, the schema was updated to include `MaxCapacity`, and `StockLevel` was converted from a percentage to liters.
+To enhance the realism of the FuelStock table, the schema was updated to include MaxCapacity, and StockLevel was converted from a percentage to liters.
 These changes were applied to the existing 400 rows while preserving data integrity.

 **updated ERD:**
 ![image](Phase1/ERD&DSD/ERD_NEW_COLORED.png)

 ### Changes Made
 - **Addition of MaxCapacity**:
-  - A new column, `MaxCapacity`, was added to define the maximum storage capacity of each fuel stock in liters.
+  - A new column, MaxCapacity, was added to define the maximum storage capacity of each fuel stock in liters.
-  - The default `MaxCapacity` was set to 2,500,000 liters to reflect a realistic scale for air force fuel stocks.
+  - The default MaxCapacity was set to 2,500,000 liters to reflect a realistic scale for air force fuel stocks.
     ```sql
     ALTER TABLE FuelStock ADD COLUMN MaxCapacity INT NOT NULL DEFAULT 2500000;
-  - For existing rows, `MaxCapacity` was set as the greater of 1,500,000 liters or 3,500,000 * `StockLevel` (where `StockLevel` was the original percentage scaled appropriately).
+  - For existing rows, MaxCapacity was set as the greater of 1,500,000 liters or 3,500,000 * StockLevel (where StockLevel was the original percentage scaled appropriately).
     ```sql
     UPDATE FuelStock SET MaxCapacity = GREATEST(3500000 * StockLevel, 1500000);

 - **Conversion of StockLevel**:
-  - Originally, `StockLevel` represented the fill percentage (0-1).
-It was converted to liters by calculating the lesser of 2,500,000 * `StockLevel` (scaled) or the `MaxCapacity`.
+  - Originally, StockLevel represented the fill percentage (0-1).
+It was converted to liters by calculating the lesser of 2,500,000 * StockLevel (scaled) or the MaxCapacity.
-  - This makes `StockLevel` a concrete volume in liters, aligned with `MaxCapacity`.
+  - This makes StockLevel a concrete volume in liters, aligned with MaxCapacity.
     ```sql
     UPDATE FuelStock SET StockLevel = LEAST(2500000 * StockLevel, MaxCapacity);